 JOHN A. READ is a telescope operator at the Burke-Gaffney Observatory a member of the Halifax Centre of the Royal Astronomical Society of Canada (RASC) and recently graduated with a degree in astrophysics from Saint Mary’s University.
 In 2020 he was presented with an RASC award for Excellence in Science Communication.
 John also cohosts RASC’s series “Explore the Universe Online.”
 He lives in Halifax, Nova Scotia.

-Born, eduated, worked, married, became a mother and a respected senior scientist in her home city Beijing, Hui created her next opportunity to Canada.
-In the Annapolis Valley of Nova Scotia, she researched in her favorite field-entomology and obtained a Master of Scence Degree, dreamed for a long time, from Saint Mary’s University in Halifax.
+Born, educated, worked, married, became a mother and a respected senior scientist in her home city Beijing, Hui created her next opportunity to Canada.
+In the Annapolis Valley of Nova Scotia, she researched in her favourite field-entomology and obtained a Master of Science Degree, dreamed for a long time, from Saint Mary’s University in Halifax.

 Still, Hui explores wider in science, but she never stops writing that had been one of her hobbies for most of her life.
 Recently she turned writing more into a real career.
 Thus, one more dream comes true.

-Hui writes in two languages, Mandarin Chinese and English.
-Her articles about St. Margaret’s Bay, winter stories in Nova Scotia, the Bay of Fundy . . . and many more life stories swarm into multi-medium in Canada and in China.
+Her nonfiction prose about St. Margaret’s Bay, winter stories in Nova Scotia, the Bay of Fundy . . . and many more swarm into multi-medium in Canada and in China.

 She had dreamed of publishing books.
-In May 2018, her first book, Running Wild with Bossy Boy, was self-designed, self-published on Amazon and locally printed.
+In May 2018, her first book, Running Wild with Bossy Boy, was self-designed, self-published.
 It tells the real stories about chicken’s personalities, or chicken-alities especially to children, but also with adults in mind.

-Gardening, a heritage from Grandpa, remains her favorite pastime.
+Gardening, a heritage from Grandpa, remains her favourite pastime.

-Sarah Sawler is the award-winning author of three books: 100 Things You Don’t Know About Nova Scotia; 100 Things You Don’t Know About Atlantic Canada – For Kids; and the Moonbeam Spirit Award-winning Be Prepared: The Frankie MacDonald Guide to Life, the Weather, and Everything (with Frankie MacDonald).
-Both books have been nominated for the 2019/2020 Hackmatack Awards.
+Sal Sawler is the award-winning author of four books: 100 Things You Don’t Know About Nova Scotia; 100 Things You Don’t Know About Atlantic Canada – For Kids; Be Prepared: The Frankie MacDonald Guide to Life, the Weather, and Everything; and When the Ocean Came to Town (forthcoming in Fall 2023).
+Be Prepared was nominated for both Hackmatack and Forest of Reading Awards.
+100 Things You Don’t Know About Atlantic Canada – For Kids was also nominated for a Hackmatack Award.

-When she’s not writing books, she’s working as a publicist for graphic novel publisher Conundrum Press, reviewing children’s literature, writing web content for tech companies, or marketing comic books.
-She lives in Nova Scotia with her partner, two kids, one cat, one dog, one bearded dragon, and one crested gecko.
+When they’re not writing books, Sal is working as a publicist for graphic novel publisher Conundrum Press, reviewing children’s literature, and writing web content for tech companies.
+They live in Nova Scotia with their partner, two kids, two dogs, and two cats.

 Joanne Light holds degrees in psychology, education and fine art (painting) from Acadia and NSCAD universities (influences ranged from Blake, Jung, Teilhard de Chardin, Vanier, Frye, Plath, Elizabeth Bishop and Roethke to Rothko, Borduas, Riopelle and Beuys).
 She taught in six provinces in Deschambault and Big Trout Lakes and Davis Inlet, Whapmagoostui and Kuuguarapik, Kimosoompotnak, Kitchee Nuhmay Koosib and Natuashish and five countries in Korea, Brunei Darussalam, Hong Kong and in Abu Dhabi.